cffdrs/website_en/docs/tutorials.md

 1 PRF 46.01393 -77.41804
 ```

-Next, find the location for each unique ID based on Latitude and Longitude. `tz_lookup_coords()` can take some time.
+Next, find the location for each unique ID based on latitude and longitude. `tz_lookup_coords()` can take some time.
 You may need to download the package 'sf' for method = "accurate".

 ```r
 tz_loc <- tz_lookup_coords(stations$lat, stations$long, method = "accurate")